School property project stages

 Schools, project management and consultants contribute to project management and relate to each other as members of the project control group.
 The Ministry and contractors each have lines of communication through members of the project control group.

-Your school can employ a full-time builder to do your building work.
-You can engage them as either a board employee or a contractor.
+A full-time builder for your project can be engaged as either a board employee or a contractor.

 - fully covered in their employment agreement

 - in line with their collective or individual agreement.